hrgdavor/jscadui/file-format/3mf-export/README.md

 3mf file is a zip file that you need to produce using a zip library of your choice.

+# object ids > 0

+lib3mf cannot recognize things with id 0, so it is recommended to not use zero as id

 # contents of said zip file

 File names (with path) and metadata are hardcoded as it is not important for the purpose of exporting a model.